grafov/m3u8/README.md

 *It's only draft of the library.
 API may be changed in future!*

-Generator and parser of M3U8 v3 playlists.
-This lib primarily oriented to use for HTTP Live Streaming (Apple HLS).
-But may be useful for common M3U playlist generation and parsing.
+The library for parsing and generation of M3U8 playlists.
+M3U8 format used in HTTP Live Streaming (Apple HLS) for internet video translations.
+Also the library may be useful for common M3U format parsing and generation.
-Coded acordingly with "HLS draft definition".

 Copyleft Alexander I.Grafov aka Axel <grafov@gmail.com>